 Hypertension or high blood pressure is a common problem as we all get older.
 We know that a higher blood pressure is associated with increased chance of cardiovascular problems such as stroke and heart attacks.
 It is therefore important to pick up patients with a high blood pressure and treat it adequately.

 In order to diagnose blood pressure, it is sometimes necessary to send you away with a blood pressure machine and ask you to check your readings over 2 weeks.
-We have produced a form for you to record your blood pressure which can be downloaded here.

 What do the numbers mean?